hapax/hapax.github.io/assets/bus.md

 **January 26, 2021.** *The bus paradox states that, if buses arrive randomly every ten minutes on average, the expected waiting time is counterintuitively ten minutes rather than five.
-I give a simple proof which involve no formal probablity theory.*
+I give a simple proof which involve no formal probability theory.*

 #### Introduction